 Have you noticed a change in the color of the skin around your ankle?
 You may be experiencing venous insufficiency.
-Dr. Clement Banda at MD Vein & Skin Specialists in Columbia, Maryland, is a leading expert in vein health and treatment and can evaluate your circulation to see if it’s causing ankle discoloration and provide the appropriate treatment.
+Dr. Clement Banda at MD Vein & Skin Specialists in Owen Brown, Columbia, Maryland, is a leading expert in vein health and treatment and can evaluate your circulation to see if it’s causing ankle discoloration and provide the appropriate treatment.
 Call today or book an appointment online.

 Ankle discoloration refers to the change in color that occurs around your ankle.
 It may begin as a subtle red rash that deepens in color and spreads, and ultimately causes your ankle to turn brown.

 In many cases this type of ankle discoloration is caused by poor venous blood flow or varicose veins, that affects the flow of blood from the lower part of your body.
 If left untreated, this condition can lead to health issues such as venous stasis ulcers, which are wounds that occur on your heels or ankles that are difficult to heal.